31 July 2025 | 3 minute read

 If you have built up substantial retirement savings, bear in mind that pensions are often one of the most tax-efficient ways to pass on your wealth.
 You can potentially pass on your pension to your loved ones as their own retirement pot.

-If you have a pension that enables you to do as you wish with your retirement savings – such as a self-invested personal pension (SIPP), or drawdown pension – and you die before reaching age 75, it can usually be passed on free of tax.
+If you have a pension that enables you to do as you wish with your retirement savings – such as a self-invested personal pension (SIPP), or drawdown pension – and you die before reaching age 75, it can currently usually be passed on free of tax, although tax-free lump sums may be subject to a cap known as the lump sum and death benefit allowance (LSDBA).
 Benefits remaining in these types of money purchase pensions can be paid tax free as a lump sum, annuity or drawdown income to any beneficiary.
 After the age of 75, death benefits can still be paid as a lump sum, annuity or drawdown pension, but benefits will be taxed at your beneficiaries’ marginal income tax rates.

 How we can help

-Whatever your individual circumstances and estate planning objectives, getting some smart advice can help you develop a strategy that is right for you.
+Whatever your individual circumstances and estate planning objectives, getting some advice from a wealth manager and/or a tax adviser can help you develop a strategy that is right for you.
 This could encompass the use of pensions, gifts, trusts, life assurance or even IHT-efficient investments to maximise the potential of your assets for future generations.
 Ultimately, succession planning is about enabling families to consider their current and future needs, as well as effectively passing on wealth.

 The value of investments, and any income from them, can fall and you may get back less than you invested.
 This does not constitute tax or legal advice.
 Tax treatment depends on the individual circumstances of each client and may be subject to change in the future.
+You should always check the tax implications with an accountant or tax specialist.
 Information is provided only as an example and is not a recommendation to pursue a particular strategy.

 Ideas Happen Here